maurobedoya/desmond_builder/README.md

 Default values: 2.0

 ### Additional stages restraints
-Note: The notation for the additional stages restraints are similar to the stage{x} restraints.
+Note: The notation for the additional stages restraints are similar to the stage[x] restraints.
 See above.
-The difference with respect to the restraints of the stages is that in this case lists of restraints must be passed in the option: "additional_stage_restraints_number_{type}" according to the amount of "additional_stages" defined.
+The difference with respect to the restraints of the stages is that in this case lists of restraints must be passed in the option: "additional_stage_restraints_number_[type]" according to the amount of "additional_stages" defined.
 If three additional stages are defined and are required two positional restraints in each additional step and in the last step just one positional restraint, it should be added like this:
 additional_stages = 3
 additional_stage_restraints_number_pos = 2,2,1